DheekshithDev/Circle_Of_Life/README.md

 # Circle_Of_Life
 This project is a Bayesian Network based probabilistic decision-based cat-and-mouse game.
-The agent tries to find the prey while  avoiding the predator.
+There is a level of uncertainty involved all over in this game, and the decision-making of all the entities in this game depends on that uncertainty and how those entities assess and assimilate that uncertainty.
+This project has four information settings that affect how the entities calculate/evaluate the uncertainty present in this game, i.e., probabilistic information.